Esri/public-transit-tools/add-GTFS-to-a-network-dataset/UsersGuide.md

 After using these tools to set up your network dataset, you can use Network Analyst to perform transit/pedestrian accessibility analyses, make decisions about where to locate new facilities, find populations underserved by transit or particular types of facilities, or visualize the areas reachable from your business at different times of day.
 You can also publish services in ArcGIS Server that use your network dataset.

 ## Software requirements
 * ArcMap 10.1 or higher with a Desktop Standard (ArcEditor) license.
 (You can still use it if you have a Desktop Basic license, but you will have to find an alternate method for one of the pre-processing tools.)
 ArcMap 10.6 or higher is recommended because you will be able to construct your network dataset much more easily using a template rather than having to do it manually step by step.
-This tool does not work in ArcGIS Pro.
+  * This tool does not work in ArcGIS Pro.
+You can create and use transit-enabled network datasets in ArcGIS Pro 2.4 or higher without the need to download any additional tools.
+[Learn more about network analysis with public transit in ArcGIS Pro.](https://pro.arcgis.com/en/pro-app/help/analysis/networks/network-analysis-with-public-transit-data.htm)
 * Network Analyst extension.
 Be sure to [enable your Network Analyst license](https://desktop.arcgis.com/en/arcmap/latest/extensions/network-analyst/configuring-the-network-analyst-extension.htm) if you haven't already.
 * The necessary privileges to install something on your computer.